The 10 most expensive NFT artworks ever sold

 At the time of its sale, CryptoPunk #3100 was the highest-priced ‘punk’, beating the record set by #7804 a day before by just a whisker.

 It has been in the news for some time because of its listed price.
-According to Larva Labs, it is currently up for sale for US$114.54.
+According to Larva Labs, it is currently up for sale for USD 114.54.
 If realised, it would become the highest-priced NFT in history.

 The ‘punk’, which looks more like Sherlock Holmes with shades, is another of the nine Aliens among the 10,000.
-On 10 March 2021, it made news for fetching US$7.57 million for its seller, Figma CEO Dylan Field, who had dubbed it his “digital Mona Lisa.”
+On 10 March 2021, it made news for fetching USD 7.57 million for its seller, Figma CEO Dylan Field, who had dubbed it his “digital Mona Lisa.”

 The pipe-smoking character wears small shades and is one of the 254 who wears their cap forward.
 Unlike #3100, the #7804 is not up for sale.